-- Antigen therapy. - Medication Therapy Management (MTM) when billed separately. - Drugs purchased outside the United States failing the requirements specified earlier in this section. - Difference in cost between the generic drug and the brand name drug when you purchase a brand name drug that has an FDA-approved "A"-rated medically appropriate generic equivalent. - Prescription drugs that are not FDAapproved.
+- Antigen therapy. - Medication Therapy Management (MTM) when billed separately. - Drugs purchased outside the United States failing the requirements specified earlier in this section. - Difference in cost between the generic drug and the brand name drug when you purchase a brand name drug that has an FDA-approved "A"-rated medically appropriate generic equivalent. - Prescription drugs or pharmacy durable medical equipment devices that are not FDA-approved. - Prescription drugs that are not approved to be covered by Wellmark's P&T Committee.